 Proposals will be reviewed by a panel of academic and subject-matter professionals who are technically literate, but not necessarily experts in each proposed field of research.
 Applicants should present their research project in a way that will be understandable to a range of readers.
 Proposals will be evaluated and scored per the parameters below:

-The selection of awarded proposals will reflect the full review process, panel recommendations, available funding, and current program priorities.
+The selection of awarded proposals will reflect the full review process, available funding, and current program priorities.
 Applicants should be aware that not all highly rated projects will be funded.
 NC Space Grant does not have sufficient funding to cover all the outstanding applications we receive.

 Awardee Requirements